muhammad-fiaz/SkillThrills/README.md

 - Built with **Next.js** for server-side rendering and optimized performance.
 - Developed in **TypeScript** for static type checking and improved code quality.
-- Scalable folder structure for managing components and pages.
+- Scalable folder structure for managing components and pages(using `app/` router).
 - Supports interactive educational modules (in development).
 - Placeholder content for now, but ready for integration with real data.